 In the Bible, Jesus spoke the most about “Hell.”
 The actual word is Gehenna.
 Gehenna refers to the earthly valley of Hinnom or Tophet.
 The earthly Tophet was the Valley of the Hinnom where the idolaters offered their own children in sacrifice to Molech (2 Kings 23:10; 2 Chr 28:3; 33:6; Jer 7:31–32; 19:6; 32:35).
 However, Jesus spoke of the spiritual Tophet.
 In judgment, Jesus will judge that those who did not do good to others and these will go in to “everlasting punishment” (Matt 25:46).
-This is a spiritual place of “the punishment of eternal destruction, away from the presence of God” (2 Thess 1:7–9).
+This is a spiritual and physical place of “the punishment of eternal destruction, away from the presence of God” (2 Thess 1:7–9).
 All of the eternal punishment of Hell can be understood to be just, because people are separated from God by their sins and that eternal separation is an eternal fire and torment (cf. Eph 4:18, Col 1:21).

 Jesus Described Hell